 - By train: Rio’s Central do Brasil is a beautiful station but runs commuter trains only so it’s unlikely that your arrival will be via train.

 - Sao Paulo: With a staggering population of over twenty million, Sao Paulo is Brazil’s largest city.
 Hidden within this concrete jungle is the country’s most creative street art amongst other intriguing cultural hot spots.
 It can be reached in six hours by bus or less than one hour on a plane from Rio de Janeiro.

 - Paraty: A couple of hours on a bus will take you to the pretty little colonial town of Paraty.
 The charming cobbled streets and brightly coloured architecture in the historical square have attracted artists from all over Brazil.
 As a result, it has become a central hub for the creative arts, hosting regular festivals all year around.

 - Ilha Grande: A few hours South and across the water is Ilha Grande, a stunning tropical island with some of the best beaches in Brazil.
 If you’re wanting more than a chance to top up your tan, follow the trails through the rainforests to find secret spots and historical sights.

-About the Author: Chiara Pelizzari is an English Graduate turned Advertising Executive who has taken a year out to travel the world.
-Check out her travel blog for more great info and inspiration for you South America adventure.
+About the Author: Chiara Pelizzari is an English graduate turned advertising executive who has taken a year out to travel the world.
+Check out her travel blog for more great info and inspiration for your South America adventure.